 For proper operation, the transmitter and receiver must be electronically 'bound.'
 This has been done for you at the factory.
 Should you ever need to re-bind the system or bind to an additional transmitter or receiver, follow these instructions.
-Note: You will need to open the receiver box to access the receiver.
-The receiver must be connected to a 4.8-6.0v (nominal) power source for binding and the transmitter and receiver must be within 5 feet of each other.
+Note: the receiver must be connected to a 4.8-6.0v (nominal) power source for binding and the transmitter and receiver must be within 5 feet of each other.

-- Press and hold the transmitter's SET button as you switch transmitter on.
+- 1. Press and hold the transmitter's SET button as you switch transmitter on.
 The transmitter's LED will flash red slowly.
-Release the SET button. - 2.
-Press and hold the receiver's LINK button as you switch on the model on.
-Release the LINK button. - When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
+Release the SET button - 2.
+Press and hold the receiver's LINK button as you switch on the speed control by pressing the EZ-Set button.
+Release the LINK button. - 3.
+When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
 Confirm that the steering and throttle operate properly before driving your model.